Merry and Bright: The best RI, Mass. holiday displays of 2019

 The MacDonald’s Christmas Display, 54 Ellery Road, Newport, RI

-The MacDonalds are old pros when it comes to decking the halls, and year after year Eyewitness News viewers say vising this home has long been a part of their holiday traditions.
+The MacDonalds are old pros when it comes to decking the halls, and year after year Eyewitness News viewers say visiting this home has long been a part of their holiday traditions.

 This year’s display features gingerbread houses and people, real Christmas trees, snowmen, elves and tableaus!
 Despite its size and detail, the MacDonalds have said it only takes one weekend to set up.